tvgrabbers/tvgrabnlpy/README.md

 tv_grab_nl_py is an [XMLTV](http://xmltv.org)-compatible grabber for Dutch and Flemish television that uses [TVGids.nl](http://www.tvgids.nl), [TVGids.tv](http://www.tvgids.tv), [TeVeBlad.be](http://www.teveblad.be) and [RTL.nl](http://www.rtl.nl) as a source.

 ###Release Notes Versie 2

+**p20150406**   version 2.1.5-beta
+            Added 'prefered_description' channel option.
+            This option sets the preferred source for the descriptions for that channel, falling back to defaults(the longest one found) if no description present.
+            Also removed the adding of 'slowdays = None' to a new config.
+It means use default, so not needed.

 **p20150406**   version 2.1.4
             Bugfix on rtl.nl offset